 We also offer the Extended Project Qualification and mathematical studies to help both support students with their other subjects and develop their personal record.

 Policies and processes used for predicting grades

-Students sit two formal exam weeks: one in Year 12 during the month of June, and another in Year 13 during the month of January.
+Students sit assessments in several formal exam weeks: the first in Year 12 during the month of June, another in October in Year 13 and the final one in Year 13 during the month of January/February.
 These assessment periods play a major role in evidencing predicted grades, although professional judgements and in-class assessments are also taken into account.

 Staff are required to give their first estimate of a predicted grade before the end of Year 12, which is shared with the students.
 Dialogues then take place between the Head of Sixth Form, subject teachers and students.
 This allows the students an opportunity to demonstrate progress in the coming months and allow predicted grades to be amended where necessary.
 All parties must agree to a change in predicted grade should any occur.

 Students were forced to study from home from 23rd March 2020 due to the global pandemic when our Y13 students were in Y11.
 These students were awarded Centre Assessed Grades based on evidence we had up to that point, but did not finish GCSE curricula in their entirety.
 Instead we invited them to join “bridging” google classrooms to help fill the gap in their schooling and help prepare them for their return to Y12 in September 2020.
 They spent 4/5 months without coming into school and working independently on the material provided.

 The students returned to school in September 2020, but were subject to continued significant disruption as positive covid cases in the year group meant that many were sent home to self isolate for up to 10 days at a time.
 We did provide live lessons for students to join from home, which were well attended and helped students keep up with work.